+D. Jesus gave the implications (23-30).
 How did the man respond to Jesus' invitation?
-Verse 22 says, "At this the man's face fell.
-He went away sad, because he had great wealth."
+Verse 23 tells us, "When he heard this, he became very sad, because he was a man of great wealth."
+Luke doesn't tell us this, but Matthew's account adds that "the man went away sad" (19:22).

 He left!
 He was so eager when he came, but having heard the gospel Jesus preached, he left.

 Answer this.
 Did Jesus go after him?
 Did the Savior call out, "Don't go!
 Come back!
 You must have misunderstood Me.
 Surely, we can work something out."?
 No. The fact is Jesus let him go.
-And in so doing, He taught us that His invitation involves a fourth element...
+And in so doing, He taught us four implications regarding the gospel.

-d.
-Follow Jesus on His terms, not ours.
+- 1. We must follow Jesus on His terms, not ours (23).
 The Lord made a frontal attack on the man's weakness--the sin of covetousness.
 He was living in violation of commandment #10, and blind to the fact.
 Until Jesus said to him, "Do you really want eternal life?
 Unless I am the highest authority in your life, there's no salvation for you."
+Instead of going after the young ruler, Jesus revealed a second implication. - 2.
+It's hard for rich people to be saved (24-25).
+"Jesus looked at him and said, 'How hard it is for the rich to enter the kingdom of God!
+Indeed, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God.""